AndrikSeeger/ZombieLoadExample/README.md

 * **It just does not work on my computer, what can I do?**

     There can be a lot of different reasons for that.
-We collected a few things you can try:
+You can try:

     * Ensure that your CPU frequency is at the maximum, and frequency scaling is disabled.
     * If you run it on a mobile device (e.g., a laptop), ensure that it is plugged in to get the best performance.